-I work at the University of Hull where I am a Reader in Educational Technology and am responsible for Post-graduate professional Development, working with teachers across our region, nationally and internationally.
-I have worked at the University since 1995 and before that I taught history in various secondary schools across England.
+I work at the University of Hull where I am a Professor in Educational Technology and am responsible for Post-graduate professional Development, working with teachers across our region, nationally and internationally.
+I have worked at the University since 1995 and before that, I taught history in various secondary schools across England.
 My first degree and Masters degree were both in modern history, at Lancaster University and The Institute for Education (London) respectively.

-Since working at the University I have worked on, and directed, a number of different technology related projects.
-My interest lies in exploring how the technologies we are beginning to work with in educational settings affect the traditional pedagogical patterns that educationalists have worked with for so long.
-I am particularly interested in the different ways educators conceptualise the possibilities (and drawbacks) of technology, and enjoy working on projects in this field.
+Since working at the University I have worked on, and directed, a number of different technology-related projects.
+My interest lies in exploring how the technologies we are beginning to work within educational settings affect the traditional pedagogical patterns that educationalists have worked with for so long.
+I am particularly interested in the different ways educators conceptualise the possibilities (and drawbacks) of technology and enjoy working on projects in this field.

-It is not uncommon to see really exciting resources used in very uninspiring or motivating ways and we hope the framework will provide a basis for greater discussion and practice as educators start to become more familiar with non text resources.
+It is not uncommon to see really exciting resources used in very uninspiring or motivating ways and we hope the framework will provide a basis for greater discussion and practice as educators start to become more familiar with non-text resources.